kiba/Writings/fac/chp24_the_nox.md

 Afterward, we followed them closely as they zeroed in on a Grimm.
 Better safe than sorry.

-Once a Ursa was found, the Nox simply waved their hands, freezing a Ursa in existence.
+Once a Grimm creature was found, the Nox simply waved their hands, freezing a Ursa in existence.
 Then the Nox simply made the Grimm disappears into thin air using some sort of weird arm wave.

 "Where did it go?"
 I asked.